Maddoxx88/Maddoxx88/README.md

 ### About:

-- 🔭 I’m currently working on **developing fun open-source projects**
+- 🔭 I’m currently working on **developing fun and useful open-source projects**

 - 🌱 Learning **Golang, RPC, ML, and LLMs**